 The statue’s steel framework was made by the French engineer Gustave Eiffel, better known as the man behind the Eiffel Tower in Paris.
 Thanks to an ingenious construction consisting of copper plates attached to the metal framework, the statue is flexible enough to withstand heavy storms.
 Large iron bars attach the framework to a central pylon.

 The Statue of Liberty was constructed in Paris, France.
 It took nine years before it was completed in 1884 after which it was sent to the USA in 214 crates.
 Even before the arrival of the statue, Bartholdi himself had traveled to the United States to discuss the location of the statue with president Ulysses S. Grant.
-Eventually it was decided tot erect the statue at a small island in the harbor of New York City.
-Today the island is known as Liberty Island.
+Eventually, it was decided tot erect the statue on a small island in the harbor of New York City.
+Today, the island is known as Liberty Island.

-The Statue of Liberty is 46,5 meters (151ft) tall and together with the pedestal it reaches a height of 93 meters (305ft).
-You can take the staircase inside the statue and walk all the way up the 354 steps to the crown from where you have a nice view over New York City.
+The Statue of Liberty is 46.5 meters tall (151 ft.), and together with the pedestal it reaches a height of 93 meters (305 ft.).
+You can take the staircase inside the statue and walk all the way up the 354 steps to the crown, from where you have a nice view over Manhattan’s skyline and over New York City’s harbor.

 If you want to enter either the pedestal or the monument’s crown, it is best to reserve tickets well in advance.
 For more info on how to get tickets to enter the Statue of Liberty, take a look at this website.